 Activities such as our monthly Scholastic Books, Purdy’s Chocolates (Christmas & Easter), and Mabel’s Labels are just some of the examples of our ongoing fundraising events.

 Our Annual Fund is an effort to raise funds on a large scale to plan an expanded Meadow Montessori School.
-We have high hopes to be able to offer this wonderful community style education in the form of a middle and high school.
+We have high hopes to be able to offer this wonderful community style education in the form of a satellite middle school for grades 7 – 9.

 Meadow Montessori School in Maple Ridge is the result of the efforts of many dedicated parents and teachers with a shared interest in child-centered learning.
 We are a growing school with a lengthy history stretching back to 1985.